 There is a thriving film culture in the area.
-In fact, the city is home to three cinema complexes.
-These include a vintage art-house cinema, a five-plex, and a six-plex.
+In fact, the city is home to two cinema complexes.
+These include a vintage art-house cinema and a six-plex.

 If you’re not content just watching, Davis offers plenty of opportunities for you to get on stage.
 Whether you’re into dance theatre, musical theatre, or performing Shakespeare, this city has something for you.
 There’s even a semi-pro theatre company that focuses on producing rare musicals and plays.

 Davis features breathtaking local art, particularly downtown.
 The area features unique art pieces ranging from sculptures to murals.
 You can find awe-inspiring art on the walls of businesses, co-ops, and many galleries.